List of roads in Brampton: McLaughlin Road

 McLaughlin Road is the westernmost street in the city with designated north and south sections divided by Queen Street between Steeles Avenue and Bovaird Drive McLaughlin generally runs near Fletcher's Creek, with the creek running directly alongside it for most of the section north of Bovaird.
 It was the western town limits of Brampton for much of the town's early history.

 Hurontario Street

 Hurontario (and Main) Street was formerly Highway 10, and is a historic route running north from Port Credit in present-day Mississauga, through Brampton, and terminating in Collingwood.
 Its name comes from the two lakes it runs between; Huron and Ontario, and today is subsumed by Main Street between Steeles Avenue and Bovaird Drive.
 Uniquely, Hurontario does not leave the city when crossing Mayfield Road but continues a short distance north of it to include Snelgrove, north of which it has ramps connecting to Highway 410, which terminates there as it transitions onto northbound Highway 10 (its present southern terminus) to Orangeville.

-A light rail transit line, the Hurontario LRT is planned to run along southern section of Hurontario as far as the Brampton Gateway Terminal at Steeles Avenue It is currently under construction and is expected to open in the fall of 2024.
+A light rail transit line, the Hurontario LRT is planned to run along southern section of Hurontario as far as the Brampton Gateway Terminal at Steeles Avenue It is currently under construction and with its opening date currently unknown.